Rationalizability of field extensions with a view towards Feynman integrals: Rationalizability of field extensions

 The converse implication holds also for an $R$ such that $\kk(x_1,\ldots,x_m) \into Q=\Frac (R)$.

 In particular, the statement of \autoref{p:alggeom} is true for any $Q = \Frac (R)$ where $R$ is such that $\Spec R$ is rational. \end{remark}

 Finally, also the rationalizability of a family $\{\sqrt{f_1},\ldots,\sqrt{f_m}\}$ can be understood in the context of field extensions.
-Indeed, by the same arguments as in~\autoref{p:EquivSingle}, one can check that this definition generalizes the rationalizability of a set of square roots. \begin{proposition} Consider $f_1,...,f_m\in R$ squarefree polynomials and define the field extensions $Q\subset \frac{Q[z]}{(z^2-f_i)}=:L_i$.
-Then the set $\{\sqrt{f_1},...,\sqrt{f_m}\}$ is rationalizable if and only if the set $\{L_1,...,L_m\}$ is. \end{proposition} \begin{proof} As in \autoref{p:EquivSingle}. \end{proof}
+Indeed, by the same arguments as in~\autoref{p:EquivSingle}, one can check that this definition generalizes the rationalizability of a set of square roots. \begin{proposition} Consider $f_1,\ldots,f_m\in R$ squarefree polynomials and define the field extensions